-This is an introductory course on the principles of genetics and evolution.
+This course introduces the principles of genetics and evolution.
 The factors that govern inheritance and natural selection are presented, and their impact on physical and cultural evolution discussed.
 Current issues surrounding genetic counseling, genetic engineering, recombinant DNA technologies, and emerging infectious diseases are introduced.
 The potential impact of these developments is discussed.
-(CSU/UC) AA/AS Area A, CSU Area B2, IGETC Area 5B
+(CSU/UC) AA/AS Area A, CSU Area B-2, IGETC Area 5B